Jessica Goodenough

 First of all, thank you for reading this far!
 Second, have a think: what’s your marathon?
 Is it a fitness goal or something completely different, like writing a book or starting a business?
 Please share in the comments below and grab your free guide to making time for what’s important so you can make it happen!

-Posted By: Jessica Goodenough · In: Health
+Posted By: Jessica Goodenough · In: Wellbeing

 Five keys to getting into a routine with your baby – five months into motherhood